katzlbt/VintageApothecaryLabels/README.md

 ImageMagick install instructions: see make-pdf.sh comment by Gemini.

-Get https://www.dafontfree.io/copperplate-font/ or use a different one.
+Download and install the Copperplate font or use a different one.

 ## HELP